lexbor/docs/source/examples/html/element_create.md

 # HTML Element Creation Example

-This article explains the implementation of creating and appending HTML elements in a document using the respective Lexbor library.
+This article explains the implementation of creating and appending HTML elements in a document using the respective `lexbor` library.
 The example provided is from the source file [lexbor/html/element_create.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/element_create.c).